Dublin Airport: Ground transport

-Dublin Airport is located just off the M1 and the M50 10 km north from the city centre and 2 km south of the town of Swords.
+Dublin Airport is located 10 km north of the city centre and 2 km south of the town of Swords, near the M1 and M50 motorways.
 There is no rail link to Dublin city centre, and the transport options to the city are taxis, buses and private transport.

+Car parking

+DAA operates several car parks at Dublin Airport serving both terminals, offering short-stay and long-stay options.
+Short term covered parking is available directly adjacent to Terminal 1 and Terminal 2, while two larger long term car parks, Express Red and Holiday Blue, provide shuttle bus transfers to both terminals.
+Buses run every 10 minutes to the Express Red car park and every 15 minutes to Holiday Blue.
+Pre-booking online is available at reduced rates compared to turn-up pricing.

 Bus services

 Dublin Airport is served by a large network of bus and coach routes, serving both the wider Dublin area and the rest of Ireland.
-More than 700 buses a day service Dublin Airport.
-In addition, Dublin Bus and Go-Ahead Ireland run local stopping services that serve such residential areas as Santry, Swords, Rathfarnham, Ballinteer, Sutton, Malahide, Beaumont, Harold's Cross, Terenure, Drumcondra, Balbriggan, Skerries, Rush and Portmarnock.
+City bus services operated by Dublin Bus and Go-Ahead Ireland link the airport to Dublin city centre and suburban areas as Swords, Santry, Finglas, Glasnevin, Ballymun, Drumcondra, Harold's Cross, Terenure, Rathfarnham, Ballinteer, Malahide, Portmarnock, Sutton, Lusk, Rush and Skerries.

-Aircoach offers a number of coach services from the Airport to the Dublin area, serving both the city centre and surrounding areas including Leopardstown, Sandyford, Bray and Dún Laoghaire.
+Aircoach offers a number of coach services from the Airport to the Dublin area, serving both the city centre and southside areas including Stillorgan, Leopardstown, Blackrock, Dún Laoghaire and Dalkey.

-Dublin Coach links Portlaoise and Red Cow Luas to Dublin Airport.

-Dublin Express runs non-stop coach services to the city centre via the Port Tunnel, offering interchange with the rail network at Tara Street station as well as serving other city centre destinations such as Heuston Station the main railway station connecting to Cork, Waterford, Limerick and Galway etc.
+Dublin Express runs coach services to the city centre via the Port Tunnel, offering interchange with the rail network at Tara Street and Heuston station, the station for trains to destinations such as Cork, Waterford, Limerick and Galway.
+The company also connects the airport to Rathgar, Rathmines and Terenure in south Dublin.

+Dublin Coach operate a route from the airport to Portlaoise via Red Cow Luas and towns in counties Kildare and Laois, as well as a route to Dundrum Luas via Red Cow.

-Bus Éireann has 18 routes from Dublin Airport to places such as Waterford, Drogheda and Dundalk Ulsterbus Goldline offer cross-border bus services to Belfast.
-Translink solely operate services to Derry via either Monaghan and Omagh, or Armagh and Cookstown respectively.
+Bus Éireann connect the airport to destinations in counties Louth and Meath such as Drogheda, Navan and Kells, while the company's Expressway division provides long-distance services to Dundalk, Wexford, Ballina, Sligo, Donegal and Letterkenny.
+Ulsterbus Goldline offer cross-border bus services to Newry and Belfast and services to Derry via either Monaghan and Omagh or Armagh and Cookstown.

-Aircoach runs longer distance services to Cork City and Belfast, whilst Citylink and Gobus offer services to Galway, Éirebus and JJ Kavanagh operate regular services to Carlow, Limerick, Kilkenny and Waterford.
-Wexfordbus connects the airport with Wexford, and John McGinley Coaches also connects the airport with Donegal ending in Annagry.
+Aircoach runs longer distance services to Cork, Belfast and Derry, Citylink offer services to Cork, Limerick, Ennis, Galway, and Castlebar, JJ Kavanagh operate services to Carlow, Limerick, Kilkenny and Waterford, Wexford Bus connects the airport with Wicklow and Wexford, Flightlink connects the airport to Ennis and Killarney, Kearns connects the airport to Tullamore and Birr and John McGinley Coaches runs services to destinations in county Donegal including Annagry and Moville.